-Humanism is a Renaissance movement in philosophy towards a more human-centred (and less religion-centred) approach.
+Humanism is a Renaissance movement in philosophy towards a more human-centered (and less religion-centered) approach.
 It has an ultimate faith in humankind, and believes that human beings possess the power or potentiality of solving their own problems, through reliance primarily upon reason and scientific method applied with courage and vision.

 Rather than being a specific philosophical doctrine or school on its own (although see the section on the doctrine of Humanism and the doctrine of Atheism), Humanism is more a general life stance or attitude that upholds human reason, ethics and justice.
 It is a component of a variety of more specific philosophical systems, and is incorporated into some religious schools of thought.
 It is an optimistic attitude to life whose ultimate goal is human flourishing (see the section on Eudaimonism), doing good and living well in the here and now, and leaving the world better for those who come after.

 In Ethics, it affirms the dignity and worth of all people and their ability to determine right and wrong purely by appeal to universal human qualities, especially rationality, and considers faith an unacceptable basis for action.
 It endorses a Moral Universalism based on the commonality of the human condition, and encourages secularism and freedom from religious rule and teachings.